 An interaction is assigned to a regular category if it meets the conditions that are defined for inclusion in that category.
 Conditions can include a wide variety of interaction characteristics:

 - The program to which the interaction belongs.

 - Recognized topics.

 - Non-linguistic events.

 - Interaction metadata properties.

 - Categories to which the specific category belongs.

-The following expressions and conditions can be used when configuring a category:
+The following expressions and operators can be used to determine the conditions associated with a category: